-With the 50th anniversary of the Oregon Beach Bill coming up in 2017, this is a good time to reflect on our long history of protecting the Oregon coast.
-The Beach Bill established the public’s right to enjoy our state’s entire shoreline up to the vegetation line, and Oregon Shores has been working for more than 45 years to preserve those public beaches, and the entire coastal region.
+With Oregon Shores' 50th anniversary taking place in 2021, this is a good time to reflect on our long history of protecting the Oregon coast.
+The Beach Bill established the public’s right to enjoy our state’s entire shoreline up to the vegetation line (we celebrated its 50th anniversary in 2017), and Oregon Shores has been working for more than 50 years to preserve those public beaches, and the entire coastal region.

-During the course of more than 45 years of advocacy on behalf of Oregon’s coastal resources, the focus of Oregon Shores has steadily widened, eventually to encompass the entire coastal region from the crest of the Coast Range to the edge of the continental shelf.
-The name, Oregon Shores, is thus anachronistic in a sense, since the group now seeks to protect far more than the shoreline, but it is a time-honored name under which many battles have been fought and is retained in recognition of more than four decades of service, during which thousands of Oregonians have participated in coastal conservation.
+During the course of 50 years of advocacy on behalf of Oregon’s coastal resources, the focus of Oregon Shores has steadily widened, eventually to encompass the entire coastal region from the crest of the Coast Range to the edge of the continental shelf.
+The name, Oregon Shores, is thus anachronistic in a sense, since the group now seeks to protect far more than the shoreline, but it is a time-honored name under which many battles have been fought and is retained in recognition of five decades of service, during which thousands of Oregonians have participated in coastal conservation under the Oregon Shores banner.

 Under its original, volunteer executive director, George Diel, Oregon Shores quickly established itself as a force to be reckoned with when it came to land use and shoreline management issues.
 The group played a leading role in pushing for protection of Yaquina Head, creation of the South Slough National Estuarine Research Reserve at Charleston, and preservation of the public right-of-way along the shoreline at Yachats which became the 804 Trail.

 Many dedicated coastal conservation advocates have played leadership roles in the intervening years, notably Marguerite and Howard Watkins during the 1980s and Fran Recht, who served as conservation director and president during much of the 1990s and the early part of the present millennium.
 Attorney Steve Schell, who helped to found Oregon Shores and then left to serve as a member of the first Land Conservation and Development Commission, returned to the board after his term with LCDC and served more than 30 years.
-He remains a member of our Coastal Law Project steering committee and continues to provide legal expertise to this day.
+Anne Squier also left the first Oregon Shores board to join Schell as one of the first LCDC commissioners; they played key roles in creating the four special coastal goals within our land use planning system.
+Squier, a law professor who held many resource managagement positions, also returned to the Oregon Shores board later and served a long stint as treasurer.

-In late 1993, then-board member Phillip Johnson founded the CoastWatch volunteer program, which became the first such program in the nation through which the citizens of a state have adopted their entire shoreline, and remains one of the organization’s key programs.
+In late 1993, then-board member Phillip Johnson founded the CoastWatch volunteer program, which became the first program in the nation through which the citizens of a state have adopted their entire shoreline, and remains one of the organization’s key programs.
 As CoastWatch grew, Johnson moved to a staff role, first as volunteer coordinator, and since 2009 as Oregon Shores’ executive director.
-Similarly, Robin Hartmann began working on marine conservation issues while a board member, and eventually moved to a staff role as director of what became the Ocean Program in 2005.
-She is now our Ocean Policy Advocate.
+Similarly, Robin Hartmann began working on marine conservation issues while a board member, and eventually moved to a staff role as director of what became the Ocean Program in 2005, serving as our Ocean Policy Advocate during the crucial period when we were part of an active coalition pushing for the creation of marine reserves.
 Oregon Shores began advocating for the creation of marine reserves off our coast in 2000, and was one of three founding members of the Oregon Ocean coalition, later renamed the Our Ocean coalition, which spent most of a decade campaigning for marine reserves.
 Beginning in 2012, Oregon's current system of five marine reserves and associated protected areas came into being.
 Oregon Shores then became one of six groups that founded the Oregon Marine Reserves Partnership to build grassroots support for the reserves and use them as the basis for public education about marine resources.
+This consortium still exists, and the member groups are preparing to work together in support of the marine reserve system as it undergoes a ten-year review.

 In 2009, recognizing that climate change would affect every aspect of the coastal environment and thus impact all of Oregon Shores’ work, the organization founded the Climate Program as the fourth of its major initiatives, along with the CoastWatch, Land Use , and Ocean programs.